aka: Functional Alcoholic

 - "Teardrop" in Winter's Bone.
 He's competent and level-headed despite being hooked on meth.

-- El Indio, The Big Bad of For a Few Dollars More spends the entire film in an opium induced haze.
-While it definitely effects his personality, it doesn't seem to impair his planning, and he remains an efficent, competent, and frightening villain, who stays one step ahead of Monco and Colonel Mortimer until the final act of the movie.
+- El Indio, the Big Bad of For a Few Dollars More spends the entire film in an opium induced haze.
+While it definitely effects his personality, it doesn't seem to impair his planning, and he remains an efficient, competent, and frightening villain, who stays one step ahead of Monco and Colonel Mortimer until the final act of the movie.

 - Gary King from The World's End is unquestionably an alcoholic, and harder drugs are implied.
 While he literally prioritizes getting drunk over his own survival at several points, a hint at his suicidal tendencies, he still manages to go hand-to-hand with the Blanks and maintain his toxic charisma.